APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - UCLA policy and decisions led to unsafe results

-- unsafe results left unattended lead to unsafe results
+- unsafe results left unattended led to unsafe results

 - unsafe results lead to violence

 - violence lead to blame, denial, and tone deaf policy

 - blame, denial and tone deaf policy led to unsafe results

+- unsafe results led to denial of education

 - and round and round it goes